If you spend a lot of time in the wilds, a trusty GPS device should be one of the first things you pack for your adventures.

 The unit will transmit a GPS signal to multiple satellites, and depending on the time needed to reach each satellite, they can determine how far away the individual is from each of them.
 From there, the satellites will coordinate and determine where that person is on Earth.

-Best GPS for Hiking: The Verdict
+What Is The Best GPS Device For Hiking?
+The Verdict

 If you’re looking for something a little more budget-friendly, then you can’t go wrong with the Garmin eTrex 32x or eTrex 22x, both of which offer more than enough in the way of performance for the needs of your average hiker.